 John was there as well.
 He, too, had become beautiful.
 I remembered him only six months ago at the funeral, halting in speech, awkward and unsure.
 Now, since his return from Africa, he had become a leader.
-He was no longer dressed in his old army fatigues, but was wearing a new camel hair coat and was standing tall and strong like an African chief.
+He was no longer dressed in his old army fatigues, but was wearing a multi-colored tribal robe, standing tall and strong like an African chief.